Tlingit language: Writing system

-The most widespread orthography used today is based off of the transcription systems of some of these linguists, particularly Constance Naish and Gillian Story.
+The most widespread orthography used today is based on the transcription systems of some of these linguists, particularly Constance Naish and Gillian Story.
 Like other popular writing systems, it uses the letters for voiced obstruents to represent unaspirated sounds; e.g., d for //t//.
 Uvular sounds are distinguished from velars by an underline; that is, k ḵ for //kʰ qʰ//.
 Typing an underline was straightforward on the typewriters of the 20th century, but it is no longer so on modern computers.
 Thus, an alternative "email" orthography was developed in the 1990s that replaces the underline with an appended h; so, ḵ becomes kh, and so on.

 The Inland Tlingit orthography does not use vowel digraphs.
 Instead, short high vowels are marked with an acute accent, long high vowels are marked with a circumflex, and long low vowels are marked with a grave accent.
 Short low vowels are unmarked.
 So, Coastal Tlingit áa and aa are Inland â and à respectively.
 Coastal éi and ei are Inland ê and è; Coastal ée and ee are Inland î and ì; and Coastal óo and oo are Inland û and ù.

 Grammar

-Tlingit grammar at first glance appears to be highly fusional, but this is an incorrect assumption.
-There are predictable processes by which the basic phonetic shapes of individual morphemes are modified to fit various phonological requirements.
-These processes can be described with a regular language, and such descriptions are given here on a per morpheme basis by giving rule schemas for the context sensitive phonological modification of base morphemes.
-Analyzing all the possible combinations of morphemes and phonological contexts in Tlingit and constructing a regular language to describe them is a daunting but tractable task.

-Despite not being a fusional language, Tlingit is still highly synthetic as an agglutinating language, and is even polysynthetic to some extent.
-The verb, as with all the Na-Dene languages, is characteristically incorporating.
-Nouns are in comparison relatively simple, with many being derived from verbs.
+Tlingit is often described as polysynthetic because a single verb phrase can be the equivalent of a complete English sentence.
+As such, verb morphology is highly complex, like in other Na-Dene languages.
+Nouns are clearly distinguished from verbs, unlike in the Salishan languages, which are also part of the Northwest Coast Sprachbund.
+Other word classes include pronouns, postpositions, relational nouns, and particles.
+Word order defaults to subject-object-verb, but it is flexible.

+Nouns

+Nouns are classified as either possessable or unpossessable, with the possessable nouns being further classified by alienability.
+Alienable possessed nouns may be possessed by a pronoun, while inalienable nouns must be possessed.
+In contrast, unpossessable nouns cannot be possessed, and include names for people and places.
+Nouns may be marked for the plural with the suffix -xʼ, but it is optional.

+Possessed nouns take the suffix -ÿi, which has several forms (including -(y)i and -(w)u) depending on the sounds that precede it.
+Its tone also depends on the stem vowel, so that a low-toned stem vowel will trigger a high tone on the suffix (i.e. yí) while a high-toned stem vowel will do the opposite.

+Pronouns

+Pronouns in Tlingit, also known as pronominals, are distinguished in four persons (formally first, second, third, and indefinite), two numbers (singular and plural), and three miscellaneous classes (reflexive, reciprocal, and partitive).
+They appear as either prefixes on the verb or as independent words.
+The third person object pronominals are additionally classified through a system of anaphora similar to that in other Na-Dene languages such as Navajo.